VPetrova00/Introduction-to-programming-project/README.md

 # c++ project
-University project for the course Introduction to programing with c++ (practicum) - text editor
+University project for the course Introduction to programming with c++ (practicum) - text editor